Energy Converter

 What is the difference between calorie (IT), calorie (th), and kilocalorie?

-The International Table calorie (cal IT) equals exactly 4.1868 J. The thermochemical calorie (cal th) is 4.184 J. The kilocalorie (kcal), also called a food calorie or Calorie (capital C), equals 4186.8 J — 1000 times the IT calorie.
+The International Table calorie (cal IT) equals exactly 4.1868 joules, while the thermochemical calorie (cal th) equals 4.184 joules.
+A kilocalorie (kcal), often labeled as a food Calorie, equals 4186.8 joules.
+Selecting the correct variant ensures precision when calculating dietary energy or specific thermal properties.

 What is the difference between BTU (IT) and BTU (th)?